-What tools should I use to remove embroidery?
+What is the easiest way to remove embroidery?

+Or, you can actually stitch out an embroidery design over the hole to cover it.
 In fact, there are some crazy people out there who think it’s fun to “repair” clothing by embroidering over a hole.
-If you secure some cut away stabilizer to the back of the garment, you can embroidery on top and the hole is no longer visible.
+If you secure some cut away stabilizer to the back of the garment, you can embroider on top and the hole is no longer visible.